mason-e/mega-bucky/Change List.md

 ### Sound/Music - Complex

-### Aesthetic

-- Stage select screen with Bucky in center, four selectable boxes in a cross shape
-    - Up Green Planet, Left Blue Planet, Right Red Planet, Down Yellow Planet
-- "Get equipped with" style screen after planet level complete
-- "READY" screen instead of planet/act display
-    - Even better if "READY" is in-level, but probably more of a gameplay change
-- Place the prologue before the title screen rather than after starting a game
-    - Have text scroll automatically at a fixed rate, but make entire scene skippable
-- Remove boot-up copyright info screen
+### Functional Change - Smallish

+- Eliminate Acts, have (unseen) checkpoints that you go back to on death rather than being able to respawn at every screen
+- Game over to beginning of level
+- Eliminate life upgrades, always have max health, but max is 28
 - Have life bar "fill in" rather than instantaneously go up
 - Boss life bars
-- Life and power bars overlaid in game instead of lower HUD
-- Change lower HUD to character portraits

-### Gameplay Change - Smallish

-- Eliminate Acts, have (unseen) checkpoints that you go back to on death rather than being able to respawn at every screen
-- Game over to beginning of level
-- Eliminate life upgrades, always have max health
-    - Contingent of course on implementing harder measures to counteract this

-### Gameplay Change - Large
+### Functional Change - Large

 - MM sytle "freeze" screen during screen change
     - Hard to implement on its own, but also compounded by the fact many screens in Bucky transition to a completely different style of the level